 It is best to not rely only on Google, Baidu or Youtube for your academic research.
 The University’s academic liaison librarians can help with ideas for scholarly search engines.

 Do not leave researching, editing and referencing to the last minute.
-Make sure you have enough time to properly check your references and assessment before submitting.
+Make sure you have enough time to properly check your references before submitting.

 Working in groups creates significant challenges, especially when students prepare different parts of the assessment separately.
-Establish processes for cross-checking all references, and the quality of sources, for all group participants.
-The whole group will receive allegations of academic dishonesty even if only one member was directly responsible for the problematic section/s.
+Establish processes for cross-checking all references and the quality of sources, for all group participants.
+The whole group will receive allegations of academic dishonesty even if only 1 member was directly responsible for the problematic parts.

 Get expert help early in your course.
 Learning how to paraphrase appropriately takes time, patience, and practice.
-If you are unclear on how to paraphrase well, seek advice from your unit coordinator, faculty learning advisers, the Learning Centre or the academic liaison librarians.
+If you are unclear on how to paraphrase well, seek advice from your unit coordinator, academic learning advisors, the Learning Centre or the academic liaison librarians.

-Do not rely on Google Translate to change drafts that you might first write in your home language.
+Do not rely on Google Translate to change drafts that are written in another language into English.
 Using Google Translate too much can lead to a high similarity index in the Turnitin compatibility report, meaning you will face an allegation of academic dishonesty.
-If you need to improve your communication in English seek assistance from the the Learning Centre or practice your conversational skills with the University’s peer learning advisors.
+If you need to improve your written English, seek assistance from the Learning Centre.
+You can also practice conversational English skills with the University Library’s peer learning advisors.

 Check the University policy register, in particular:

 Download this article as a PDF